isradeleon/coraline/README.md

 ## Quick start

-You may use the CDN for a quick start:
+You can use the CDN for a quick start:

 ```html
 <!-- import the styles from cdn -->